Patrik Rikl

 Patrik Rikl (born 6 January 1999) is a Czech tennis player who specializes in doubles.
-He has a career-high doubles ranking of No. 56 achieved on 28 July 2025.
+He has a career-high doubles ranking of No. 29 achieved on 20 July 2026 and a singles ranking of No. 392 achieved on 1 October 2018.
 Rikl has won two ATP Tour and five ATP Challenger doubles titles.
+He is the current No. 1 Czech ATP doubles player.

 Personal life

 Rikl is the son of Czech former tennis player David Rikl.

 Career

 Juniors

 Rikl won the 2016 French Open boys' doubles title alongside Israeli Yshai Oliel.
 The pair defeated Chung Yun-seong and Orlando Luz in the final.